JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 fmax at an equal, fixed cut count, holding every other change constant, with no counter-example found) — not shipped.

+`DO_THROUGHPUT_SWEEP` auto-selects `--coarse` for a single MAIN with no target MHz only if `FUNC_HAS_HIER_ALLOWING_ADDED_LATENCY_TO_RAW_VHDL` holds for it, the same predicate `ADD_SLICES_DOWN_HIERARCHY_TIMING_PARAMS_AND_WRITE_VHDL_PACKAGES` sanity-checks.
+A stateful main (Reg/Feedback, no AUTO_PIPELINE below) cannot take added latency.
+It used to be forced into coarse slicing anyway and crash with `Trying to slice into <main> for no reason`.
+That hit every single stateful goal-less MAIN, whether or not it held a `@pipeline_latency` child.
+Such a design now falls through to the planned sweep, which skips goal-less mains, has no plan, and characterizes the design as written with one synthesis run and zero added latency.
+Explicit `--coarse` on such a main raises the same "No main functions are elligible for pipelining" error the multi-main selection already did.

+**A synthesized netlist with no timing paths is always an error.** A design that synthesizes away to nothing, typically because it drives no top-level output, has no Fmax.
+PYRTL's generated script checks for a zero-length critical path before `max_freq` (which would divide by zero with `FF_OVERHEAD = 0`).
+It prints `PYRTL.NO_TIMING_PATHS_MARKER`, and `SYN_AND_REPORT_TIMING_NEW` raises a readable error on both fresh and reused logs.
+DEVICE_MODELS raises the same error for a zero worst period.
+Logic that truly has no timing path should be marked `@wires`, which `LOGIC_IS_ZERO_DELAY` never times. `PYRTL.PathReport` matches only lines *starting* with `Fmax (MHz):`, so a traceback quoting the script's `print` line can no longer parse as a number.

 Compatibility/coarse paths still use `CHECK_CUTS_VS_LATENCY` to compare a fractional cut count against the leaf slices that actually materialized in the subtree.
 Its strictness follows the landscape: